 On that day, I was reborn.

 As many others out there, I can say that I have tried diet after diet but none helped me really deal with my pattern of emotional eating.
 So I started reading up on the subject.
 I read that most food addicts choose to eat instead of allowing themselves to actually FEEL those uncomfortable emotions.
 That struck a chord with me.
 I can recall countless instances when I was mad, sad or anxious, but didn't want to feel bad for myself.
 I would eat because, in some twisted way, food made me happy.
 But later I would realize that I had just ingested hundreds of calories.
 That, in turn, would cause me to feel even worse, to get angry with myself and to experience more self-loathing.
 It was a cycle that needed to end.
-7 Beauty Myths That Are Damaging Your Love Life
+Nobody's Perfect: 7 Beauty Myths Secretly RUINING Your Love Life

 I found out about a program that forced me to break the emotional connection that I have with food because the bottom line was that food and I had to break up.
 We were in a toxic relationship.

 I started a regimen called the Ideal Protein Diet, and in 15 weeks, dropped 53 pounds (from 265 lbs to 212 lbs) and 10 inches from my waist.
 I recognize that I still have a long way to go, but this weight loss has absolutely changed my life forever.